Response to Climate Change

 Net-zero and Low-carbon Transition Vision

-Formosa Laboratories has been conducting greenhouse gas inventories since 2021 in conjunction with the government’s 2050 netzero transition policy and global trends in carbon reduction.
-After collecting information on the organization’s carbon emissions using the methodology stipulated in the latest ISO 14064-1:2018 standards in 2022, Formosa Laboratories has gradually developed our sustainable development pathway and set short-, medium-, and long-term targets in response to climate risks, so that we can continue to review energy policies and formulate relevant rules and regulations.
+Formosa Laboratories has been conducting greenhouse gas inventories since 2021 in line with the government's 2050 net-zero transition policy and global carbon reduction trends.
+After collecting information on the organization's carbon emissions using the methodology specified in the latest ISO 14064-1:2018 standards in 2022, Formosa Laboratories has gradually developed its sustainable development pathway and established short-, medium-, and long-term targets to address climate risks.
+This enables us to continuously review energy policies and develop relevant rules and regulations.

 Four Core Elements of TCFD